LuizDavidOlv/Data-Structures-and-Algorithms/Algorithms/Sorting/BubbleSort/Readme.md

-- The worst-case scenario for this algorithm would be if all the elements in the data-set were in reverse order making the algorithm make more "swaps", but we do see that the best-case scenario is not as bad as Selection Sort bacause unlike Selection Sort this alforithm is smart enough to realize in its first interation that the data-set is already sorted.
+- The worst-case scenario for this algorithm would be if all the elements in the data-set were in reverse order making the algorithm make more "swaps", but we do see that the best-case scenario is not as bad as Selection Sort bacause unlike Selection Sort this algorithm is smart enough to realize in its first interation that the data-set is already sorted.